 We experienced annual net losses during the five years prior to 2015.
-In addition, as of December 31, 2016, the Company had an accumulated deficit of \$150.4 million.
-Even though we achieved profitability in 2015 and 2016, there can be no assurance that we will be able to sustain this profitability in the future.
+In addition, as of December 31, 2017, the Company had an accumulated deficit of \$119.5 million.
+Even though we achieved profitability since 2015, there can be no assurance that we will be able to sustain this profitability in the future.